image-23cfb066d744b054a1b219056fd68cfd37c76084-4896x2200-jpg

 Nucleic Acids

 Nucleic Acids (NAs, including DNA and RNA) can be used to survey and monitor the types and functional capacities (including those that pose risks to humans and industries such as aquaculture) of all organisms.
+Indeed, NA sequencing is the only viable technology to assess the state and functioning of the marine microbiome at scale, with its critical roles in regulating ecosystem health, food webs, climate, and many more planetary processes.

 Ecogenomic Samplers